 Find plain and raisin scones with clotted, or Devonshire cream, both traditional and satisfying to Anglophiles.
 Although I do think The Queen Elizabeth Hotel’s scones taste like an oil-based scone recipe instead of the butter recipe.

 The desserts offer a fusion of classics along with delicately prepared modern flavors.
-The matcha tea and chocolate cake pops with geometric lines.
+The matcha tea and chocolate cake pop with geometric lines.
 And the thimble-sized fruit tart garnished with an edible flower is a dainty work of art.
 Then the chocolate, milk foam, maple plaquette offers a nod to the beloved flavor of Canada.

 The Queen Elizabeth Hotel offers a special tea menu for guests under 12.